Accessibility features on your Samsung smart watch

 Negative colors: Change the display to use negative colors.

 Vibration watch: Gives you the current time.
-Touch the watch face with two fingers to check the time.
-Single touch for the hour; double touch for the minute.
+Tap the watch face with two fingers to check the time.
+Single tap for the hour; double tap for the minute.

-You're listening to music or receiving a call, you can adjust the audio settings to match your personal hearing needs.
+When you're listening to music or receiving a call, you can adjust the audio settings to match your personalized hearing needs.

-From the watch's Home screen, navigate to Settings.
-Swipe to and touch Accessibility, and then touch Hearing.
+From the watch's Home screen, navigate to and tap Settings.
+Swipe to and tap Accessibility, and then tap Hearing or Hearing enhancements.
 You can Mute all sounds or switch audio from stereo to mono when you're using your Bluetooth headphones.

-Whether you have some trouble reading the screen or are just super busy, you can have your Galaxy Watch read things aloud to you!
-Check out how:
+Whether you have some trouble reading the screen or are just super busy, you can have your watch read things aloud to you!

-From the watch's Home screen, navigate to Settings.
-Swipe to and touch Accessibility, and then touch Text-to-speech.
+From the watch's Home screen, navigate to and tap Settings.
+Swipe to and tap General, and then tap Text-to-speech.
 Customize the available settings for Text-to-speech.
-You can change the Language, Speech rate, and have it Read notifications aloud, or Check for updates.
+You can access Language, Speech rate, Read notifications aloud, or Check for updates.

 Other answers that might help